 Second, Barack Obama.
 Below is his election victory speech on 4 November 2008 in Chicago.
 You need not listen to the entire 17 minutes, though it would be well worth your time.
 The first two or three minutes will suffice to show the dexterity with which Obama uses pauses for dramatic effect.

-It has been said that music is what happens between the notes.
+Some people say that music is what happens between the notes.
 Arthur Schnabel, a classical pianist from Austria, put it this way: “The notes I handle no better than many pianists.
 But the pauses between the notes – ah, that is where the art resides!”

 It is the same with public speaking.
 Great speeches take place between the words.
 During the pauses, the significance of what we have heard sinks in; during the pauses, the speech takes on special meaning for us.
 And that is very refreshing.